 Blue Ribbon Day: Show your support for police on the front line

-Tomorrow, September 28, is Blue Ribbon Day, thanking the police who protect and serve Victorians, and honouring the members who have lost their lives in the line of duty.
+Today is Blue Ribbon Day, thanking the police who protect and serve, and honouring the members who have lost their lives in the line of duty.

+Neil Mitchell helped set the day of tribute 22 years ago, to honour Gary Silk and Rodney Miller.

-Blue Ribbon Day raises money to help fund emergency and life-saving medical facilities in public hospitals that are named in honor of police who have died while serving the community.
+The Blue Ribbon Foundation raises money to help fund emergency and life-saving medical facilities in public hospitals that are named in honor of police who have died while serving the community.

+Melbourne has been turned blue and white to mark the day of remembrance, with 170 trees in the city draped with ribbons.

+CEO of the Blue Ribbon Foundation, Neil Soullier, said funds raised will go towards living memorials, in the form of hospital facilities, to honour the fallen.

 How you can show your support: